An ultra-simple, customizable,

 light-weight date picker plug-in

-for jQuery at just over
+at just over

 7KB compressed or